 - 9. STUDENT CONFERENCES: I am generally available for student conferences before and after class.
-If you would like a conference, please schedule it with me at least 24 hours in advance. - 10.
-FORMAT INSTRUCTIONS SHEET: You must read the format instructions sheet attached to this syllabus.
+If you would like a conference, please schedule it with me at least 48 hours in advance. - 10.
+FORMAT INSTRUCTIONS SHEET: You are encouraged to read the format instructions sheet attached to this syllabus.
 If you fail to follow the format instructions, you will be penalized as stated in the instructions sheet.
 Class format shall be used in all assignments that require you to draft contracts or contract clauses.
-Assignments calling for the drafting of a letter or another non-contract should be formatted in a manner suitable for the document's business purpose. - 11.
+Assignments calling for the drafting of a letter or another non-contract do not have to be in class format and should be formatted in a manner suitable for the document's business purpose. - 11.
 ADA POLICY: The Law School is committed to meeting the needs of students with physical, learning, and other disabilities, and provides appropriate accommodations and services tailored to each person's specific requirements.
 The Law School's assistant deans and the University's Office of Disability Services work together to help individuals with disabilities achieve and maintain individual autonomy.
 Students with disabilities are encouraged to contact the Associate Dean for Academic Services at 205.348.6557 so that the individual's needs for support services can be evaluated and accommodated in a timely manner.

-Class Schedule for Transactional Drafting - Fall 2013
+Class Schedule for Transactional Drafting - Fall 2020

-8/21 Week 1 Before Class: Read chapter 1
+8/19 Week 1 Before Class: Read Chapter 1